wting/autojump/README.rst

  brew install autojump

+Autojump is also packaged for a number of other distros.
+Check the wiki for an up-to-date list!
 I would be very interested by packages for other distros.
-If you think you can help me with the packaging, please contact me!
+If you think you can help with the packaging, please contact me!

 Uninstallation
 ==============